Information for Businesses Taking on an Apprentice

 Non Levy Paying Businesses

-If you are an employer with less than 50 employees, you will not be required to contribute towards training costs for 16-18-year-old apprentices and you will receive a £1,000 payment to help with the cost of this.
-If you employ an apprentice who is 19-years-old and over, you will be required to pay 10% towards the cost of this training.
-Employers with a payroll of less than £3million per annum and 50 or more employees will pay a 10% contribution towards the costs of training apprentices.
+If you are an employer with less than 50 employees, you will not be required to contribute towards training costs for 16 – 18-year-old apprentices and you will receive a £1,000 payment to help with the cost of this.
+If you employ an apprentice who is 19-years-old and over, you will be requested to pay 5% towards the cost of training.
+Employers with a payroll of less than £3million per annum and 50 or more employees will pay a 5% contribution towards the costs of training apprentices.

 To find out more about how Wiltshire College and University Centre can support you to recruit and train an apprentice for your business, please contact email@example.com or call 0845 345 2235.